News

 According to the SBM-1 disclosure requirements, the company’s market position, sustainability-related elements of the strategy, business models and key value chains must be disclosed.
 To ensure that the corporate strategy is aligned with stakeholders, SBM-2 requires the company to disclose how their interests and views are taken into account in the business model.
 In accordance with SBM-3, companies are required to disclose their material sustainability-related impacts, risks and opportunities.
 Furthermore, it must be shown how these are related to the strategy and the business model.

-This section is divided into three subsections: 4.1 Disclosures on the materiality assessment process, 4.2 Reporting on opportunities, and 4.3 Disclosure Content on policies and actions.
+This section is divided into two subsections: 4.1 Disclosures on the materiality assessment process and 4.2 Minimum disclosure requirement on policies and actions.
 According to IRO-1 in subsection 4.1, companies must disclose the processes used to identify impacts, risks and opportunities and the processes used to assess them.
 According to IRO-2, the disclosure requirements covered in the sustainability statements must be reported.
 Furthermore, it must be disclosed which topics were classified as non-material on the basis of the materiality assessment and were omitted for this reason.
-Subsection 4.2 deals with the reporting on opportunities.
-The disclosure of these opportunities should enable the reader to understand the opportunities for the company or the entire sector.
-According to DC-P in subsection 4.3, companies must disclose the methods used to address a material sustainability issue.
-In addition, according to DC-A, a description of the measures used to address material sustainability aspects must be provided.
-The action plans and planned resources used to implement the measure must also be disclosed.
-Both disclosure contents (DC-P and DC-A) are to be applied with the topical ESRS.
+Subsection 4.2 covers the minimum disclosure requirement on policies and actions.

 Companies must disclose which metrics from topical and sector-specific ESRS or which company-specific metrics they use to assess a material impact of a risk or opportunity (IRO).
 It must also disclose whether the ESRS metrics have been validated by an external party, other than the auditor of the sustainability reporting.
 In order for conclusions to be drawn about the effectiveness of the methods and measures set, the target figures used for the material sustainability aspects must be disclosed by the companies.
 This is intended to provide transparency with regard to the effectiveness of the measures and the overall progress of the targets set.